owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ::

-  # The password for user "frank"'s will be set as being expired 24 hours prior to the moment that the command was run.
+  # The password for user "frank" will be set as being expired 24 hours before the command was run.
   sudo -u www-data php occ user:expire-password frank

   # Expire the user "frank"'s password in 2 days time.